ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter10.md

 “I’ll carry you—on my back.”
 Lán WàngJī was about to say, 'I’ll carry you in my arms.'
 However, afraid that he would shock Wèi WúXiàn, Lán WàngJī substituted the words ‘in my arms’ with ‘on my back’.

-Putting his words into action, Lán WàngJī bent down in order to let Wèi WúXiàn get on his back.
+Putting his words into action, Lán WàngJī bent down to let Wèi WúXiàn get on his back.

-Wèi WúXiàn intuitively felt that if he refused to get on his back, Lán WàngJī was capable of doing something else even more embarrassing in order to carry him.
+Wèi WúXiàn intuitively felt that if he refused to get on his back, Lán WàngJī was capable of doing something else even more embarrassing to carry him.

-On the other hand, Wèi WúXiàn was really curious to see how Yúnshēn Bùzhīchù’s disciples would react when they would see Lán WàngJī giving him a piggyback ride back to Jingshi.
+On the other hand, Wèi WúXiàn was really curious to see how Yúnshēn Bùzhīchù’s disciples would react when they saw Lán WàngJī giving him a piggyback ride back to Jingshi.

 Amused by the eventual priceless expression they might wear on their faces, Wèi WúXiàn got on Lán WàngJī’s back while saying, “Carry me, then.”